-- (1) Mr. Robin, our President and Chief Executive Officer, is not included in this table as he was an employee of us in 2010 and received no additional compensation for his services in his capacity as a director. - (2) Amounts reported represent the aggregate grant date fair value of awards computed in accordance with FASB ASC Topic 718 (formerly SFAS No. 123R), which excludes the effects of estimated forfeitures.
-For a complete description of the assumptions made in determining the valuation, please refer to Note 14 (Stock-Based Compensation) to our audited financial statements in our annual report on Form 10-K for the fiscal year ended December 31, 2010.
-No restricted stock units were awarded as part of the annual equity compensation for non-employee directors in 2010.
-Messrs.
-Greer and Winger received a restricted stock unit award in connection with their appointment at the first meeting of the board of directors following their appointment to the board of directors of 10,833 and 11,250 restricted stock units respectively.
-The grant date fair value of the restricted stock units awarded to Messrs.
-Greer and Winger was \$122,738 and \$134,550, respectively.
-As of December 31, 2010, each of our non-employee directors had the following number of outstanding restricted stock units: R. Scott Greer: 7,500; and Dennis L. Winger: 7,500.
-Robert B. Chess, Joseph J. Krivulka, Christopher Kuebler, Lutz Lingnau, Susan Wang and Roy A. Whitfield did not hold any outstanding restricted stock units as of December 31, 2010. - (3) Amounts reported represent the aggregate grant date fair value of awards computed in accordance with FASB ASC Topic 718 (formerly SFAS No. 123R), which excludes the effects of estimated forfeitures.
-For a complete description of the assumptions made in determining the valuation, please refer to Note 14 (Stock-Based Compensation) to our audited financial statements in our annual report on Form 10-K for the fiscal year ended December 31, 2010.
-Each of our non-employee directors received 30,000 options for their annual stock option grant in 2010.
-The grant date fair value of the stock options awarded to each of our non-employee directors for their annual stock option grant in 2010 is \$187,035.
-In addition, Messrs.
-Greer and Winger received a stock option grant in connection with their appointment at the first meeting of the board of directors following their appointment to the board of directors of 32,500 and 33,750 stock options repectively.
-The grant date fair value of the stock options awarded to Messrs.
-Greer and Winger in connection with their appointment was \$213,574 and \$232,534, respectively.
-As of December 31, 2010, each of our non-employee directors had the following number of outstanding stock options: Robert B. Chess: 537,459; R. Scott Greer: 62,500; Joseph J. Krivulka: 142,500; Christopher A. Kuebler:195,000; Lutz Lingnau: 112,500; Susan Wang: 152,375; Dennis L. Winger: 63,750; and Roy A. Whitfield: 170,000.
+- (1) Mr. Robin, our President and Chief Executive Officer, is not included in this table as he was an employee of us in 2012 and received no additional compensation for his services in his capacity as a director. - (2) No restricted stock units or other stock awards were awarded as part of the annual equity compensation for non-employee directors in 2012.
+As of December 31, 2012, none of our directors held restricted stock units except for 7,500 restricted stock units held by Mr. Greer that were subsequently vested and released to him on February 1, 2013. - (3) Amounts reported represent the aggregate grant date fair value of awards computed in accordance with FASB ASC Topic 718 (formerly SFAS No. 123R), which excludes the effects of estimated forfeitures.
+For a complete description of the assumptions made in determining the valuation, please refer to Note 14

+(Stock-Based Compensation) to our audited financial statements in our annual report on Form 10-K for the fiscal year ended December 31, 2012.
+Each of our non-employee directors received 40,000 options for their annual stock option grant on September 14, 2012.
+The grant date fair value of the stock options awarded to each of our non-employee directors for their annual stock option grant in 2012 was \$196,604.
+As of December 31, 2012, each of our non-employee directors had the following number of outstanding stock options: Robert B. Chess: 361,458; R. Scott Greer: 140,000; Joseph J. Krivulka: 212,500; Christopher A. Kuebler: 215,000; Lutz Lingnau: 182,500; Susan Wang: 209,875; Roy A. Whitfield: 185,000; and Dennis L. Winger: 133,750.

+(4) Amounts reported represent reimbursement by us for penalty taxes imposed under Section 409A of the Internal Revenue Code and associated expenses incurred relating to the payment of an award of 5,000 restricted stock units made to these non-employee directors in 2008.
+These directors incurred this penalty tax solely as a result of a stock administration error by us and by no fault of the non-employee directors.
+Each non-employee director remained liable for all ordinary taxes that applied to the payment of this 2008 restricted stock unit award (i.e. all applicable state and federal income taxes other than this penalty tax).
+We have put in place revised procedures for restricted stock unit delivery designed to prevent any such stock administration error from occurring in the future.

-Under the Director Plan, each non-employee director is eligible to receive an annual retainer of \$25,000 (\$30,000 beginning on January 1, 2011) for serving on the board of directors, an additional annual retainer of \$25,000 for serving as the chair or lead director of the board of directors, an additional annual retainer of \$20,000 for serving as chair of the audit committee, an additional annual retainer of \$15,000 for serving as chair of the organization and compensation committee, an additional annual retainer of \$10,000 for serving as chair of the nominating and corporate governance committee, and an additional annual retainer of \$5,000 for serving as chair of any other committee.
-In addition, each non-employee director is entitled to \$2,000 for each board meeting he or she attends and \$1,000 for each inperson board meeting he or she attends by telephone.
-Each non-employee director is also entitled to \$1,500 (\$1,750 beginning on January 1, 2011) for each committee meeting he or she attends by telephone.
+Under the Director Plan, each non-employee director is eligible to receive an annual retainer of \$30,000 for serving on the board of directors, an additional annual retainer of \$35,000 for serving as the chair or lead director of the board of directors, an additional annual retainer of \$20,000 for serving as chair of the audit committee, an additional annual retainer of \$15,000 for serving as chair of the organization and compensation committee, an additional annual retainer of \$10,000 for serving as chair of the nominating and corporate governance committee, and an additional annual retainer of \$5,000 for serving as chair of any other committee.
+In addition, each non-employee director is entitled to \$2,000 for each board meeting he or she attends and \$1,000 for each in-person board meeting he or she attends by telephone.
+Each non-employee director is also entitled to \$1,750 for each committee meeting he or she attends and \$875 for each in-person committee meeting he or she attends by telephone.